MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-use-custom-settings.md

 The following is general guidance when encrypting disk and partitions:

 - Encrypting Linux system volumes after installation is possible, but potentially time consuming.
 We recommend setting up disk encryption while installing the operating system.
 - Not all filesystem partitions need to be encrypted for a device to meet organizational standards.
-The following are not evaluated by the built-in device encryption settings:
+The following aren't evaluated by the built-in device encryption settings:
   - Read-only partitions
   - Pseudo-filesystems, like `/proc` or `tmpfs`
   - The `/boot` or `/boot/efi` partitions